GrahamDumpleton-abandoned/jupyter-notebooks/README.md

 ## Deploying the Customised Images

-The easiest way to deploy these Jupyter notebook images and get working is to import which of the above images you wish to use and then use the OpenShift templates provided with this project to reply them.
+The easiest way to deploy these Jupyter notebook images and get working is to import which of the above images you wish to use and then use the OpenShift templates provided with this project to deploy them.

 To import all the above images into your project, you can run the ``oc import-image`` command.